tamarastojchevska/MSE-Web-App/Homework4/README.md

 ## Design Patterns

 - **Singleton** Pattern: Modules in python are essentially Singleton instances of an internal module class and all their global parameters and/or functions are attributes on the module instance.
 For example the [scraper urls](app/models/sqlite/scraper_urls.py).
 Wherever this module is imported it acts like a Singleton.
 - **MVC** Pattern: This application has a similar structure to the Model-View-Controller Design Pattern; it has the [Models](app/models), the View in this case are the [templates](app/templates), and the Controller are the [routes](app/frontend/routes.py) that access the templates and the models.
+The microservice also follows this pattern.
+It has a [Model](scraper_app/model), a ["Controller"](scraper_app/api), but it lacks the View because it does not need it since it is a microservice and not an app.

 ## Docker Containerization